ntop/ntopng/kibana/README.md

 ## Importing An Existing Dashboard

 To import an existing dashboard follow the steps in previous step, and when the user is under the `Saved Objects` section, instead of exporting just click import and select the desired file on your local machine.

+## More about ntopng and Kibana
+You can read more about ntopng/Kibana integration [on this blog post](https://www.ntop.org/ntopng/howto-visualise-ntopng-alerts-in-kibana/).